-UNSCEAR 2000 reports

-ICRP

-For many decades now, the International Commission on Radiological Protection (ICRP) has been publishing radiation protection recommendations which are usually adopted as the basis for international standards (particularly those issued by the IAEA) and community directives.
+On the basis of the scientific work of UNSCEAR, the International Commission on Radiological Protection (see publication ICRP 60) published risk coefficients for death through cancer due to ionising radiation, showing a 4% excess risk per sievert for workers and 5% per sievert for the general population.
+Use of this model, for example, would lead to an estimate of about 7,000 deaths in France every year, as a result of cancer due to natural radiation.
+There should be no change in these coefficients in ICRP new recommendations, which are expected to be published in 2007.
+ICRP Recommandations 1990 For many decades now, the International Commission on de la Commission Radiological Protection (ICRP) has been publishing radia-Internationale de tion protection recommendations which are usually adop-Protection Radiologique ted as the basis for international standards (particularly those issued by the IAEA) and European Community directives.
 New recommendations are currently being prepared.
 After consultation concerning an initial draft in 2004 on its website (www.icpr.org), new proposals were made in 2005 for a publication planned for 2007, following a further consultation.
-These recommendations will be issued together with fundamental documents concerning the biological and epidemiological bases for risk assessment, the values and units used in radiation protection, characterisation of the reference individual for dose estimates, optimisation of radiation protection and protection of the environment.
+These recommendations will be issued together with fundamental documents concerning the biological and epidemiological bases for risk assessment, the values and units used in radiation protection, characterisation of the reference individual for dose estimates, optimisation of radiation protection and protection of the Pergamon Press environment.

-In this context, and on the basis of the scientific work performed by UNSCEAR (see box), the International Commission on Radiological Protection (see ICRP publication 60) published coefficients for the risk of death by cancer due to ionising radiation, identifying a 4% excess risk per sievert for workers and 5% per sievert for the population at large.
-Use of this model, for example, would lead to an estimate of about 7000 deaths in France every year, as a result of cancer due to natural radiation.

 Evaluation of the risk of lung cancer due to radon is the subject of a specific model, based on observation of epidemiological data concerning mine workers.
 Assuming a linear relationship without threshold for low-dose exposure, the relative risk linked to radon exposure, for a radon concentration of 230 Bq/m3, would be about the same as passive smoking (USA Academy of Science, 1999).

-The health goal of reducing the risk of cancer linked to ionising radiation cannot be directly observed through epidemiology; the risk can be calculated if we assume the existence of a linear relationship without threshold between exposure and the risk of death from cancer.

-Scientific uncertainty and vigilance

-The action taken in the fields of nuclear safety and radiation protection in order to prevent accidents and limit detrimental effects has led to a reduction in risks but has not reached either zero risk nor zero impact, whether in terms of the doses received by medical or industrial workers, or those associated with releases from BNIs.
-However, many uncertainties and unknown factors persist and require the ASN to remain attentive to the results of the scientific work in progress, for example in radiobiology and radiopathology, with possible spin-offs for radiation protection, particularly with regard to management of risks at low doses.

-One can in particular mention six areas of uncertainty:
+ICRP 60 The health goal of reducing the risk of cancer linked to ionising radiation cannot be directly observed through epidemiology; the risk can be calculated if we assume the existence of a linear relationship without threshold between exposure and the risk of death from cancer.
+13 Scientific uncertainty and vigilance The action taken in the fields of nuclear safety and radiation protection in order to prevent accidents and limit detrimental effects has led to a reduction in risks but has not reached either zero risk or zero impact, whether in terms of the doses received by medical or industrial workers, or those associated with releases from BNIs.
+However, many uncertainties and unknown factors persist and require ASN to remain attentive to the results of the scientific work in progress, for example in radiobiology and radiopathology, with possible spin-offs for radiation protection, particularly with regard to management of risks at low doses.
+One can in particular mention seven areas of uncertainty: